Motorcycle Training FAQs

 What if I need to cancel my registration?

-Due to the high demand of this class, refunds will ONLY be allowed if the Community Programs Office, at 507-280-3157 is notified ten (10) working days before the scheduled date.
+Due to the high demand of this class, refunds will ONLY be allowed if the Community Programs Office, at 507-280-3157 is notified ten (10) business days (Monday through Friday, excluding holidays) before the scheduled date.
 A $25.00 cancelation fee will be deducted from your refund.

 You will receive a full refund if Rochester Community and Technical College cancels your class.